holmes-py/King-of-the-hill/README.md

 # This is a work in progress, Many more machine cheatsheets will be updated very soon.

+#### Again I am not posting the methods that are 'technically' better, I am posting methods that will be easiest to do and will get you win.
+Target is to win while being inside the rules.
+This is not an exam, there are no wrong answers.
+As the saying goes, If it works, don't touch it.
 This a github cheatsheet of owning the machines in King of the Hill game of TryHackMe.